liuruoze/HierNet-SC2/README.md

 # HierNet-SC2

-This repository is the official code of the journal version of the paper "On Reinforcement Learning for Full-length Game of StarCraft".
+This repository is the code for the extended version of the paper "On Reinforcement Learning for Full-length Game of StarCraft" (AAAI 2019).

 ## Codes